Dudoxx/dudoxx_langchain/dudoxx_extraction/README.md

-# Dudoxx Extraction
+# Dudoxx LangChain - Extraction Module

 Dudoxx Extraction is a Python package for extracting structured information from large text documents using LangChain components and Large Language Models (LLMs).
+This module is part of the Dudoxx LangChain project maintained by the Dudoxx organization.

 ## Features